astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 To get the most out of the Astro Cloud IDE:

 - Connect a Git repository for deployment of your pipelines using the [Astro GitHub integration](https://www.astronomer.io/docs/astro/deploy-github-integration).
 Deployment using the Astro CLI is also supported, but the GitHub integration offers advantages such as easy enforcement of software development best practices without custom CI/CD scripts, faster iteration on DAG code for teams, and greater visibility into the status and logs of individual deploys.
 For detailed guidance on deploying Cloud IDE pipelines, see [Deploy a project from the Cloud IDE to Astro](https://www.astronomer.io/docs/astro/cloud-ide/deploy-project).
-- Make sure to locally test any DAGs employing async operators and sensors prior to deployment after [exporting them](https://www.astronomer.io/docs/astro/cloud-ide/deploy-project#export-your-pipelines-to-a-local-astro-project).
+- Make sure to [export](https://www.astronomer.io/docs/astro/cloud-ide/deploy-project#export-your-pipelines-to-a-local-astro-project) and test locally any DAGs employing async operators and sensors prior to deployment.
 Although supported, async operators and task sensors cannot currently be tested in the Cloud IDE.

 Learn more and get started by following the guidance in [Cloud IDE](https://www.astronomer.io/docs/astro/cloud-ide).